powersindustries/Habit-Trackers-API/README.md

 - Edit an existing habit's information (Name, Comments, Start Date).

-### Future Features
-Items will be crossed off the list as they are implemented.
-- Implement the concept of a "Cheat" day allowing for specific days of the week to not be counted towards progress.

 ### About
 The Habit Trackers API was written in Java with the Spring Boot framework.
 This project is under the MIT license.